jaym9000/JavaCoin/README.md

 # JavaCoin
- A coin collection project that lets you create a coin collection.
-Each coin has a year, value, and denom(value) property.
+ A coin collection project that lets you create and store a collection of coin currency.
+Each coin has a year, value, and denom (amount) property.
 I worked on this project in order to get familiar with JavaFX.